Google-backed Dunzo raises $45M to expand its hyperlocal delivery startup in India – TechCrunch

 Bangalore-based Dunzo said today it has raised $45 million from Google, Lightbox Ventures, STIC Investment and STIC Ventures, and 3L Capital in a new financing round.
 The round, dubbed Series D, valued the startup at about $200 million, three people familiar with the matter told TechCrunch.
 The startup has raised $81 million to date.

 Dunzo, a four-year-old startup, operates an eponymous hyper-local delivery service.
-Users get access to a wide-range of items across several categories including grocery, perishables, pet supplies, medicines to dinner from their neighborhood stores and restaurants.
+Users get access to a wide-range of items across several categories, from grocery, perishables, pet supplies and medicines to dinner from their neighborhood stores and restaurants.

 But that’s not all.
 You can have Dunzo pick up and deliver anything within a city.
 Forgot your laptop charger at home?
 Dunzo will bring it to your office.
-Part of the service’s charm is that its delivery is fast (most of its deliveries take under 25 minutes) and as long as the store is not very far away, it’s not going to cost you more than a $1.
+Part of the service’s charm is that its delivery is fast (most of its deliveries take less than 25 minutes), and as long as the store is not very far away, it’s not going to cost you more than a $1.

-Dunzo is currently operational in eight Indian cities: Bangalore, Delhi, Noida, Pune, Gurgaon, Powai, Hyderabad, and Chennai.
+Dunzo is currently operational in eight Indian cities: Bangalore, Delhi, Noida, Pune, Gurgaon, Powai, Hyderabad and Chennai.
 The startup said it will use the fresh capital to expand its technology infrastructure and develop partnerships with small and medium businesses to “give them a fighting chance” to compete with major giants.

 E-commerce accounts for less than 3% of all retail sales in India, according to industry estimates.
-Mom and pop stores and other neighborhood outlets that dot tens of thousands of cities, towns, villages, and slums across the country drive most of the sales in the nation.
-Dunzo joins a growing number of startups in India that is attempting to help small and micro merchants embrace technology for the first time to grow their businesses.
+Mom and pop stores and other neighborhood outlets that dot tens of thousands of cities, towns, villages and slums across the country drive most of the sales in the nation.
+Dunzo joins a growing number of startups in India that are attempting to help small and micro merchants embrace technology for the first time to grow their businesses.

 “We are on course to building the largest commerce platform in the country with the most efficient logistics solution for each city,” said Kabeer Biswas, co-founder and CEO of Dunzo, said.

-As the service scales, it is increasingly becoming a competitor to food and grocery delivery startups such as BigBasket, Swiggy, and Zomato.
+As the service scales, it is increasingly becoming a competitor to food and grocery delivery startups such as BigBasket, Swiggy and Zomato.
 Dunzo founders told TechCrunch that food category already accounts for a quarter of all deliveries it processes.

 In recent months, Dunzo has also started to test delivery of smartphones and other products.
 It recently tied up with Xiaomi to deliver smartphones to users in select parts of India.
 Unlike Amazon or Flipkart that take a day or two to deliver a phone, Dunzo was getting the new phones to users in 30 minutes.
 Dunzo has tested a similar partnership with Puma, executives told TechCrunch.